Concurrent Alcohol and Lortab Abuse

 Substance abuse can permanently alter a teen's neurological development and continues to be implicated in thousands of emergency room visits each year (1).
 It is vital that a substance abusing teen gets help as soon as possible in order to prevent lasting damage to their brain.

-Drug abuse is equally as damaging if not more damaging to adolescent brains because it permanently alters neurological development.
+Drug addiction or abuse is equally as damaging if not more damaging to adolescent brains because it permanently alters neurological development.
 In 2014, 1.9% of adolescents aged 12 to 17 reported current nonmedical use of prescription pain relievers, though fortunately this number has steadily decreased since 2002 (NSDUH, 2014).

 Lortab is a substance that must be regulated by a medical professional, to keep individuals from accidentally overdosing or becoming dependent.
 Recreational lortab use can lead to serious consequences.
 Its long-term effects on a developing brain may lead to neurological dysfunction later in life.